Frustration as Biden, Congress allow eviction ban to expire

 “We have the tools and we have the funding,” Warren said.
 “What we need is the time.”

-More than 3.6 million Americans are at risk of eviction, some in a matter of days, as a moratorium comes to an end.
-It was put in place by the Centers for Disease Control and Prevention as part of the COVID-19 crisis when jobs shifted and many workers lost income.
+More than 3.6 million Americans are at risk of eviction, some in a matter of days.
+The moratorium was put in place by the Centers for Disease Control and Prevention as part of the COVID-19 crisis when jobs shifted and many workers lost income.

 The day before the ban was set to expire, Biden called on local governments to “take all possible steps” to immediately disburse the funds.